Silvana Armenulić: 1939–55: Early life, family and interest in music

-An ethnic Bosniak, born Zilha Bajraktarević in Doboj, Kingdom of Yugoslavia, she was the third of thirteen children in a Muslim family.
-Her father was Mehmed Bajraktarević (1909–1966), a local cake shop operator, and her mother was Hajrija (1916–2008).
+Born Zilha Bajraktarević in Doboj, Kingdom of Yugoslavia, she was the third of thirteen children in a Bosnian Muslim family.
+Her father was Mehmed Bajraktarević (1909–1966), owner of a local cake shop called Jagoda (Strawberry), and her mother was Hajrija (1916–2008).
 Zilha survived a bout with diphtheria as a child shortly after World War II.

 Zilha had a brother named Hajrudin who died about two weeks after being mauled by a dog in the 1940s.
 After her brother's death, her father found solace in alcohol and solitude, neglecting the family and his business.
 After her father's cake shop closed, the family suffered greatly.
 Some of her earliest memories were of her father's absence and the World War II, when mother Hajrija and the children hid in the basement from the Ustasha troops.
 The family of thirteen children included Zilha's sisters Mirsada, Hajrudina, Abida, and Ševka, and brothers Hajrudin, Muhamed, Izudin, Abudin, and Ismet.
 Her sister Ševka's son Sabahudin Bilalović became a professional basketball player who died at age 43 of a heart attack on the beach while swimming with his son.
 Ten years later, Ševka and her husband Lutvo both died of natural causes in September 2013, just days apart.

 Zilha began singing at an early age and she would later say that she got her voice from her father, a bohemian.
 As a child, she would sing to him while sitting in his lap.
 But when she had thoughts of pursuing a professional singing career, her father was not supportive.
 Then one day, after coming home hung over from a night of drinking, and with the wave of a hand, he said "Go!
 If you really want to be a singer, go."
 In 1947, she was enrolled into elementary school, where she learned to play the mandolin, which was a gift from her parents.
 After that, she played the mandolin and sang more and more, but her grades in school kept declining.
 By the time she reached the eighth grade, all interest in school had been lost and she had made a name for herself locally as prominent kafana singer.